waymanbell/dnd5ecampmanager/README.md

 !roll AdB+C - As above, adds C-modifier to total

-!roll AdB+C - As above, subtracts C-modifier from total
+!roll AdB-C - As above, subtracts C-modifier from total

 !roll AdB+CdE+...+Z - Rolls multiple types of die and adds the Z-modifier to the total.

-!roll AdB+CdE+...+Z - Rolls multiple types of die and subtracts the Z-modifier from the total.
+!roll AdB+CdE+...-Z - Rolls multiple types of die and subtracts the Z-modifier from the total.

 The code imports the bot's token from "tokenfile.py" which is not included in this repository.
 The sole contents of "tokenfile.py" is a declaration of BOTTOKEN which stores the bot's token.
 I chose to do this so that I could